-It extends from Satapanth to Nandaprayag in the Alaknanda river valley.
-The main temple among the Sapt Badri temples is the Badrinath.
-And in ancient times, the path to the temple went through the badri van (Forest of berries).
-Hence, the suffix ‘badri’ is added to the seven holy shrines of Lord Vishnu.
-It is also a part of the Char Dham Yatra Uttarakhand destinations.
+In ancient times, the path to the temple went through the Badri van (Forest of berries).
+Hence, the suffix ‘Badri‘ is added to the seven holy shrines of Lord Vishnu.

 What is the history of Dhyan Badri?

 The legend of Dhyan Badri is related to Urvarishi, son of King Puranjaya of the Pandavas lineage.
 He meditated in Urgam valley and established a temple of Lord Vishnu here.
-Moreover, Kalpeshwar temple in honour of Lord Shiva is present at a distance of 2 kilometres from Dhyan Badri.
+Moreover, Kalpeshwar temple in honor of Lord Shiva is present at a distance of 2 km from Dhyan Badri.

 What are the festivals celebrated at Dhyan Badri?

 Some of the festivals celebrated at Dhyan Badri are:

 - Krishna Janmashtmi: It is a popular Hindu festival that celebrates the birth of Lord Krishna, the eighth incarnation of Lord Vishnu.
 It occurs according to the Hindu lunisolar calendar and is also a very important festival for the followers of Lord Vishnu.

 - Makar Sankranti: This festival occurs each year in January to appease the Sun God.
 It is the first day when Sun enters Capricorn and marks the lengthening of daytime in the forthcoming days.
 This day also includes colorful decorations, preparation of sweets with sesame seeds and children asking for treats and pocket money.

 How to reach Dhyan Badri?